 This story, in turn, reminds me that so many things are dependent on nothing so much as what we perceive them to be.

-For example, we’ve spent the last 41 years thinking of what we can do to get more people to buy more land.
+For example, since 1982, I’ve been thinking of what we can do to get more people to buy more land.

 So do you know what’s the single, most common question I have to deal with?